 Q. What is the reimbursement for jury duty?

-A. Jurors are paid $15 per day, plus validated parking, provided you park in one of the designated county garages.
+A. Jurors are paid $15 per day, plus validated parking for designated County garages.
 If you are impaneled on a petit jury for more than five days, starting on the sixth day, your juror payment will increase to $50 per day.
 Maryland law does not state that your employer has to pay you while you serve as a juror; however, the court will provide you with certification of attendance.

 Q. What if I have an emergency during the trial?

 A. Because your absence could delay a trial, it is important that you report each day you are required.
 If an emergency arises, such as a sudden illness, accident or death in the family, contact the judge's staff immediately.